Hyundai Santa Fe: Santa Fe Blue Hybrid

 There is a Hyundai Santa Fe Blue Hybrid that is powered by petrol engine coupled to a 30 kW electric motor.
 The Santa Fe blue Hybrid uses a 270 V lithium polymer battery.

 Recall

-Hyundai has recalled almost 200,000 Santa Fe SUVs from 2007 to 2009 model years, because the front passenger airbags may not deploy in a crash due to a possible problem with the occupant classification system.
-The system gauges the size of a passenger and bases on that whether an air bag should be deployed.
+Hyundai has recalled almost 200,000 Santa Fe SUVs from the 2007 to 2009 model years, because the front passenger airbags may not deploy in a crash due to a possible problem with the occupant classification system.
+The system gauges the size of a passenger and bases on that whether an airbag should be deployed.
 A software update rectifies the issue.

 Safety

 The second-generation Santa Fe earned "Top Safety Pick" award by the Insurance Institute for Highway Safety.
 It also received maximum 5 star safety ratings by the National Highway Traffic Safety Administration (NHTSA).
 The Hyundai Santa Fe earned maximum five star safety rating from Australasian New Car Assessment Program (ANCAP).

 The second-generation Hyundai Santa Fe topped the "20 least expensive 2009 vehicles to insure" list by Insure.com.